Zubax/gridsens_gs2/README.md

 [![Join the chat at https://gitter.im/Zubax/general](https://badges.gitter.im/Zubax/zubax_gnss.svg)](https://gitter.im/Zubax/general?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Zubax GNSS 2 is a multipurpose high-performance positioning module interfaced via CAN bus, USB, and UART.
-It includes a state-of-the-art multi-system GPS/GLONASS receiver, a high-precision barometric altimeter, and a 3-axis compass with thermal compensation.
+It includes a state-of-the-art multi-system concurrent GPS+GLONASS+Galileo receiver, a high-precision barometric altimeter, and a 3-axis compass with thermal compensation.
-Zubax GNSS 2 supports variety of standard protocols, which ensures compatibility with most of existing software and hardware: [UAVCAN](http://uavcan.org) (over CAN bus), NMEA 0183 (over USB and UART), and u-Blox M8 protocol.
+Zubax GNSS 2 supports a variety of standard protocols, which ensure compatibility with most of existing software and hardware: [UAVCAN](http://uavcan.org) (over CAN bus), NMEA 0183 (over USB and UART), and u-Blox M8 protocol.